Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Introduction

 In particular, we focus on the trajectory prediction module in autonomous driving, where large DNNs have enabled breakthroughs in recent years.
-An autonomous driving system generally consists of several modules such as perception, localization, prediction, planning (route, behavior, trajectory and motion planning) and control.
-The perception module is to detect agents and obstacles based on the sensing inputs (e.g., images and 3D point cloud), and the effectiveness and robustness of the perception module is well-studied in the research community.
-The prediction module is to predict surrounding vehicles' future trajectory based on the observed history trajectory from the perception module and the map context.
+More specifically, an autonomous driving system typically consists of several modules such as perception, localization, prediction, planning (route, behavior, trajectory, and motion planning), and control.
+The perception module is to detect agents and obstacles based on the sensing inputs (e.g., images and 3D point clouds), and the effectiveness and robustness of the perception module are well-studied in the research community.
+The prediction module is to predict \emph{future trajectories} of surrounding vehicles based on the observed \emph{history trajectories} of those vehicles from the perception module and the map context.
 The trajectory prediction plays a crucial role for understanding the environment and making safety-critical decisions in the following planning module.
-Recent works~\cite{liu2021multimodal,liang2020learning,gao2020vectornet,yuan2021agentformer,jiao2022tae} have applied various deep learning techniques to this task and achieved impressive performance in terms of reducing average errors.
-Some works~\cite{liu2021multimodal, liang2020learning,gao2020vectornet,yuan2021agentformer} utilize advanced feature extractors such as graph neural networks or transformers, and the work in~\cite{jiao2022tae} proposes a behavior-aware trajectory generator.
-However, few works studied the robustness of vehicle trajectory prediction, which is in fact of vital importance because 1) autonomous driving is a safety-critical task by nature, 2) recent work~\cite{zhang2022adversarial} demonstrates that the prediction module is vulnerable to adversarial attacks if surrounding vehicles drive along a seemingly natural but crafted trajectory, and 3) current prediction models are often overfitted on the limited patterns in the datasets but suffer the long-tailed distribution of driving scenarios and behaviors.
-As shown in Fig.~\ref{fig:intro}, a crafted input trajectory can intentionally mislead the target vehicle to wrong prediction and induce dangerous planning decision.
+Recent works~\cite{liu2021multimodal,liang2020learning,gao2020vectornet,yuan2021agentformer,jiao2022tae} have applied various deep learning techniques such as graph neural networks and transformers to this task and achieved impressive performance in terms of reducing average errors.
+However, few works studied the robustness of vehicle trajectory prediction under adversarial attacks, which is in fact of vital importance because 1) autonomous driving is a safety-critical task by nature, 2) recent work~\cite{zhang2022adversarial} demonstrates that the prediction module is vulnerable to adversarial attacks if surrounding vehicles drive along a seemingly natural but crafted trajectory, and 3) current prediction models are often overfitted on limited patterns in the datasets but suffer the long-tailed distribution of driving scenarios and behaviors.
+The threat model of the adversarial trajectory is illustrated in an example in Fig.~\ref{fig:intro}, where a crafted input trajectory can intentionally mislead the target vehicle to the wrong prediction and induce dangerous planning decisions.